Tuning the operating system

 netsh int ipv4 set dynamicport tcp start=1025 num=64510

-Note that the minimum start port is 1025 and the maximum end port cannot exceed 65535.
+The minimum start port is 1025, and the maximum end port cannot exceed 65535.

-Tuning can be applied at the operating system (OS) level on clients to optimize performance of TRIRIGA.
+Tune at the OS-level on clients to optimize performance.
 Customers report that client workstation configuration is, initially, the most important area to focus on when users experience performance issues.

 Hardware and software products constantly evolve.
 TRIRIGA can run on some older hardware and software platforms.
 The best performance is achieved by using the newest supported operating systems and the latest hardware.
 Robust workstations provide better performance.
-For example, client workstations must have, at least, the minimum RAM required by the operating system and by all other applications that it runs, but adding more RAM can boost performance.
+For example, client workstations must have at least the minimum RAM that is required by the operating system and by all other applications that it runs, but adding more RAM can boost performance.
 Similarly, using workstations with multiple CPUs and higher clock speeds also boosts performance.

 • Have only one network link active.
-If a user has both a wireless network link and an active LAN link, it can cause system performance issues.
+Users with both wired and wireless network links can cause system performance issues.
 Limit users to one active network link.

-• Monitor for hanging processes and applications.
-Processes and applications that are not responding (are hanging) use memory and can affect the performance of the client workstation.
-A workstation can have hanging processes or applications of which the user might not be aware.
-Use system tools, such as the Windows Task Manager, to check for and end hanging processes and applications.
+• Monitor for nonresponsive processes and applications.
+Processes and applications that are not responding use memory and can affect the performance of the client workstation.
+A workstation can have nonresponsive processes or applications that the user might not be aware of.
+Use system tools, such as the Windows Task Manager, to check for and end any nonresponsive processes and applications.